pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 `interface_x`|interface|Interface object used as input for the first solver wrapper.
 `interface_y`|interface|Interface object used as input for the second solver wrapper.
 `iterations`|list|Contains the performed number of coupling iterations for every time step.
-`time`|float|Equals the computation time between initialization and finalization of the final time step.
+`time`|float|Equals the total computation time, i.e. the time between initialization and finalization.
-`residual`|list|Nested list, which contains for each time step a list of the residual after every iteration.
+`residual`|list|Nested list, which contains for each time step a list, on its turn containing residuals, one for every iteration of that time step.
 `delta_t`|float|Equals the used time step size.
-`timestep_start`|int|Equals the used start time step.
+<nobr>`timestep_start`</nobr>|int|Equals the used start time step.

 In simulations with a large number of points on the interface and a very large number of time steps, this file might take up a larger amount of storage.

 Finally, there is also a debug option, which can be activated by setting the boolean `self.debug` on `True` in the code file itself.
 Then, the above information is stored every iteration.
-Additionaly, the residual vector is saved as well using the key `solution_r`, anologously to `solution_x` and `solution_y`.
+Additionally, the residual vector is saved as well using the key `solution_r`, analogously to `solution_x` and `solution_y`.
 Note, however, that the pickle file can be become very large in that case.

 ## References